 The COVID-19 crisis has underscored the need for family-friendly policies that support children now and in the future.

 The child care industry has been particularly affected, which has an immediate and long-term impact on child health and well-being.
 Across North Carolina, 34 percent of child are programs were closed in June 2020 because of the COVID-19 crisis.
 And about a third of NC child care centers responding to a survey by the National Association for the Education of Young Children said they would not be able to reopen after a closure of more than two weeks without public investment.

 On top of that, North Carolina and the country are facing a growing skills gap.

-An estimated 67% of jobs in NC require some post-secondary education.
-Currently, only 45.9 percent of North Carolinians meet this requirement.
+By 2030 an estimated 67% of jobs in NC will require some post-secondary education.
+Currently, only 49% of North Carolinians meet this requirement.

 “The foundation for school, career and life success is largely determined through the development of cognitive and character skills beginning in children’s earliest years.”

 Currently, the majority of NC children are not meeting key predictors of future academic success and higher education attainment.

 - North Carolina Early Childhood Foundation.
 “Shared Measures of Success to put North Carolina Children on a Pathway to Grade Level Reading.”
 March 2018. https://files.buildthefoundation.org/wp-content/uploads/2018/03/Pathways-Measures-Book.pdf.
 Return to footnote #1 referrer